HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Magpie Windowed Scaling
     Allows one-click windowed scaling of the game window using the built-in Magpie.

-1. #### Magpie In-Game Overlay
-    Enables the built-in Magpie to show/hide the in-game overlay.

 == Dictionary Lookup

 1. #### Retrieve and search for words